 NOTE: In cases where courses have generic titles such as humanities, the registrar’s office will make a determination based on course description if the course best suits Clarke’s humanities, fine arts, or social science division.

-The college will record course titles and the number of credit hours on the student’s Clarke transcript; a student’s grade point average (GPA) for a degree, however, will be computed on Clarke courses and cross-registered courses from Loras College and the University of Dubuque only.
+The university will record course titles and the number of credit hours on the student’s Clarke transcript; a student’s grade point average (GPA) for a degree, however, will be computed on Clarke courses and cross-registered courses from Loras College and the University of Dubuque only.
 Transfer courses with a grade of C- and above are listed as S on the transcript.
 Courses with grades below C- are neither accepted, nor listed on the transcript.